mahmutguney/OpusShorts-Pro/terms.md

 **Terms & Conditions**

 These Terms & Conditions (the **“Terms”**) govern your use of the **Opus Craft** mobile application (the **“Application”**) supplied by **Mahmut Güney** (the **“Service Provider”**).
 By downloading, installing, or using the Application you agree to be bound by these Terms and by the Apple Media Services Terms & Conditions.
+These Terms supplement Apple’s standard End‑User License Agreement (EULA) for apps distributed via the App Store, available at [https://www.apple.com/legal/internet-services/itunes/dev/stdeula/](https://www.apple.com/legal/internet-services/itunes/dev/stdeula/).
 If you do not agree, please uninstall and discontinue all use of the Application.

 ---

 ### 1 License

-The Service Provider grants you a limited, non‑exclusive, non‑transferable, revocable licence to use the Application for personal, non‑commercial purposes on any Apple‑branded device that you own or control, in accordance with the App Store Terms of Service.
+The Service Provider grants you a limited, non‑exclusive, non‑transferable, revocable licence to use the Application for personal, non‑commercial purposes on any Apple‑branded device that you own or control, subject to (i) these Terms, and (ii) the **Apple Standard End User License Agreement (EULA)** available at [https://www.apple.com/legal/internet-services/itunes/dev/stdeula/](https://www.apple.com/legal/internet-services/itunes/dev/stdeula/) (collectively, the “Apple Terms”).
+If there is any conflict between these Terms and the Apple Terms, the Apple Terms will govern your use of the Application obtained via the App Store.

 ---